CRISPR gene editing: CRISPR screening

-Once pooled library is prepared it is necessary to carry out a deep sequencing (NGS, next generation sequencing) of PCR-amplifed plasmid DNA in order to reveal abundance of sgRNAs.
+Once a pooled library is prepared it is necessary to carry out a deep sequencing (NGS, next generation sequencing) of PCR-amplified plasmid DNA in order to reveal abundance of sgRNAs.
 Cells of interest can be consequentially infected by the library and then selected according to the phenotype.
 There are 2 types of selection: negative and positive.
 By negative selection dead or slow growing cells are efficiently detected.
-It can identify survival-essential genes, which can be further serve as candidates for molecularly targeted drugs.
+It can identify survival-essential genes, which can further serve as candidates for molecularly targeted drugs.
 On the other hand, positive selection gives a collection of growth-advantage acquired populations by random mutagenesis.
 After selection genomic DNA is collected and sequenced by NGS.
 Depletion or enrichment of sgRNAs is detected and compared to the original sgRNA library, annotated with the target gene that sgRNA corresponds to.
-Statistical analysis then identify genes that are significantly likely to be relevant to the phenotype of interest.
+Statistical analysis then identifies genes that are significantly likely to be relevant to the phenotype of interest.

-Apart from knock-out there are also knock-down (CRISPRi) and activation (CRISPRa) libraries, which using the ability of proteolytically deactivated Cas9-fusion proteins (dCas9) to bind target DNA, which means that gene of interest is not cut but is over-expressed or repressed.
+Apart from knock-out there are also knock-down (CRISPRi) and activation (CRISPRa) libraries, which use the ability of proteolytically deactivated Cas9-fusion proteins (dCas9) to bind target DNA, which means that a gene of interest is not cut but is over-expressed or repressed.
 It made CRISPR/Cas9 system even more interesting in gene editing.
 Inactive dCas9 protein modulate gene expression by targeting dCas9-repressors or activators toward promoter or transcriptional start sites of target genes.
 For repressing genes Cas9 can be fused to KRAB effector domain that makes complex with gRNA, whereas CRISPRa utilizes dCas9 fused to different transcriptional activation domains, which are further directed by gRNA to promoter regions to upregulate expression.